adm1nKirill/Animals_2/googletest-master/googletest/README.md

 Google Test macro clashes with another library, you can force Google Test to rename its macro to avoid the conflict.

-Specifically, if both Google Test and some other code define macro FOO, you can add
+Specifically, if both Google Test and some OTHER code define macro FOO, you can add

     -DGTEST_DONT_DEFINE_FOO=1